fabrizio-costabile/Backpropagation/readme.md

 # Backpropagation
-Implementation of the Backpropagation algorithm to train Feedforward Neural Networks.
+Backpropagation algorithm for training Feedforward Neural Networks.

 <!-- ABOUT THE PROJECT -->
 ## About The Project